 That’s why Gunay realized he could turn his roving mobile smart screen into data collection tools.
 Think about how much time rideshare drivers spend on the road in any given day.
 Think about how many streets they drive down, traffic lights they cross, pedestrians they yield to, and all the like.

 Each instance is a data point, and one that Gunay can gather and compile.
 This data, in turn, can be used to bring smart cities to life.
 That’s when Gunay realized he had a winning idea.
 He wasn’t going to be “just” the smart young-buck immigrant making a new life in America.
 He wasn’t “just” going to found a multi-million dollar startup.
 And he wasn’t even “just” going to help rideshare drivers increase their income.
 He was going to help make smart cities a reality.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.